FOSSBilling/FOSSBilling/README.md

 We need designers.
 Join our [Discord server](https://fossbilling.org/discord) if you're interested.
 Some of the things we need:
 * A new admin theme
 * A new client theme
-* A new layout for [our website](https://fossbilling.org) ([source repository](https://github.com/FOSSBilling/website))
+* A new layout for [our website](https://fossbilling.org) ([source repository](https://github.com/FOSSBilling/fossbilling.org))
 * Infographics and branding assets for our socials

 We'll be using [Tailwind CSS](https://tailwindcss.com/) wherever we can.
-[Our website](https://fossbilling.org) is now live and built using Tailwind CSS.
 While the admin and client themes aren't ready yet, we're planning to make things simpler and stick to one framework everywhere and going forward that will be Tailwind CSS.

 ### Develop
 We need developers.